 You still have tons of zucchini right?
 Ok, I thought so, just checking.
-If you don’t, you can use this recipe as a template for whatever vegetable you do have (ie. broccoli would be delicious here).
-It’s a straight-forward simple pasta recipe – perfect for highlighting a special seasonal ingredient like summer squash.
+This summer squash pasta recipe should be next on your to-make list.
+It’s a straight-forward, simple dish – perfect for highlighting a special seasonal ingredient like summer squash.

 My zucchini and yellow summer squash were on the small side, so I sliced them into thin little coins and paired them with orecchiette pasta.
 I like how the shape of the summer squash and the shape of the pasta are somewhat similar.
 It makes for a nice “easy-to-get-it-all-on-your-fork” sort of texture.

-Make the Summer Squash Pasta (it’s so easy!)
+How to Make This Summer Squash Pasta Recipe

-- Stir in feta, capers, and red pepper flakes.
-For a vegan option, add pesto instead.
+- Finish it all with feta, capers, and a sprinkle of red pepper flakes.
+For a vegan option, add pesto instead of the cheese.

 - Season to taste and dig in!

 Summer Squash Pasta Recipe Variations

 Like most simple recipes, this summer squash pasta is easy to vary according to your tastes or what you have on hand.
 Here are a few ideas to change it up: